adrianolszewski/model-based-testing-hypotheses/README.md

 > 2*pnorm(q=1.078378, lower.tail=FALSE)
 [1] 0.2808651
 ```

 Cool!
 This one converged!
 But... wait, what?!
 Is this a joke?!
 So big p-value?!

+**Yes.
+Because the p-value is simply wrong.
+The model calculated something but the estimation is "worse than poor".**

-Now let's increase the mean in one group by 0.01 and again use the more "robust" method:
+Now let's again increase the mean in one group by 0.01
 ``` r
 > set.seed(1000)
 > stack(